Puyodead1/udemy-downloader/README.md

-  --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm lectures)
+  --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p
-  --info                If specified, only course information will be printed, nothing will be downloaded --id-as-course-name   If specified, the course id will be used in place of the course name for the output directory.
-This is a 'hack' to reduce the path length
+                        quality for non-drm lectures) --info                If specified, only course information will be printed, nothing will be downloaded --id-as-course-name   If specified, the course id will be used in place of the course name for the output directory.
-  -sc, --subscription-course
+                        This is a 'hack' to reduce the path length -sc, --subscription-course
-                        Mark the course as a subscription based course, use this if you are having problems with the program auto detecting it
-  --save-to-file        If specified, course content will be saved to a file that can be loaded later with --load-from-file, this can reduce processing time (Note that asset links expire after a certain
-                        amount of time)
-  --load-from-file      If specified, course content will be loaded from a previously saved file with --save-to-file, this can reduce processing time (Note that asset links expire after a certain amount of
+                        Mark the course as a subscription based course, use this if you are having problems with the program auto detecting it --save-to-file        If specified, course content will be saved to a file that can be loaded later with --load- from-file, this can reduce processing time (Note that asset links expire after a certain amount of time) --load-from-file      If specified, course content will be loaded from a previously saved file with --save-to-file, this can reduce processing time (Note that asset links expire after a certain amount of time) --log-level LOG_LEVEL
-                        time)
-  --log-level LOG_LEVEL
-                        Logging level: one of DEBUG, INFO, ERROR, WARNING, CRITICAL (Default is INFO) --use-h265            If specified, videos will be encoded with the H.265 codec --h265-crf H265_CRF   Set a custom CRF value for H.265 encoding.
+                        Logging level: one of DEBUG, INFO, ERROR, WARNING, CRITICAL (Default is INFO) --browser {chrome,firefox,opera,edge,brave,chromium,vivaldi,safari}
+                        The browser to extract cookies from --use-h265            If specified, videos will be encoded with the H.265 codec --h265-crf H265_CRF   Set a custom CRF value for H.265 encoding.
 FFMPEG default is 28 --h265-preset H265_PRESET
                         Set a custom preset value for H.265 encoding.
 FFMPEG default is medium --use-nvenc           Whether to use the NVIDIA hardware transcoding for H.265.
-Only works if you have a supported NVIDIA GPU and ffmpeg with nvenc support
-  -v, --version         show program's version number and exit
+Only works if you have a supported NVIDIA GPU and ffmpeg with nvenc support -v, --version         show program's version number and exit
 ```